top of page

 Housing and bike.jpg

-Brompton Bicycle are planning to build a new factory in Ashford, which will be free from private cars.
+Brompton Bicycle are planning to build a car-free factory in Ashford, which will be free from private cars.
 If this is combined with the development of car-free housing for employees, a reduction in car ownership could be achieved and overall costs reduced.

 Building car-free work and housing 'prompts' people, who have a compatible need for shared transport, to form Transport Groups.
 This shifts financial responsibility, for new transport services, from providers to users.
 A household can reduce its costs from day one, because there is no transition period during which new services and private cars both exist at the same time.
 In effect, private cars are traded-in for alternatives that meet the same needs.